earthcubeprojects-chords/chords/bin/ssl/ssl.md

 docker-compose build  --no-cache  kapacitor
 ```

-_mysql_ is the only service in CHORDS which is run with a stock image.
+_mysql_ and _grafana_ are the only services in CHORDS which are run with a stock image.
 All of the
 rest have CHORDS specific images.

 ## Configuration Values